lowRISC/opentitan/hw/ip/i2c/doc/_index.md

 If either TX or ACQ FIFO receives an additional write request when its FIFO is full, the interrupt `tx_overflow` or `acq_overflow` is asserted and the format indicator is dropped.

+If a host ceases to send SCL pulses at any point during an ongoing transaction, the target waits for a specified time period and then asserts the interrupt `host_timeout`.
+Host sending an address and R/W bit to all target devices, writing to the selected target, or reading from the target are examples of ongoing transactions.
+The time period is counted from the last low-to-high SCL transition.
+Firmware can configure the timeout value via the register {{< regref TIMEOUT_CTRL1 >}}.

 ### Implementation Details: Format Flag Parsing

 To illustrate the behavior induced by various flags added to the formatting queue, the following figure shows a simplified version of the I2C_Host state machine.